-No review of John Butt's Playing with History for the Journal of the American Musicological Society would be complete if it didn't mention the Musical Times review by Peter Williams - specifically, the sentence that dismisses the book by saying, "If you want to know what some leading light of the American Musicological Society says or thinks, fine."1 This was not meant as praise.
+No review of John Butt's Playing with History for the Journal of the American Musicological Society would be complete if it didn't mention the Musical Times review by Peter Williams - specifically, the sentence that reads, "If you want to know what some leading light of the American Musicological Society says or thinks, fine."1 This was not meant as praise.
 Williams accused Butt of ignoring the interests of the "musician on the shop floor" in favor of the "modes of thought au courant in American university departments of music(ology)," in particular that of the University of California at Berkeley, where Butt began the book.

 Butt organizes Playing with History into three sections.
 The first critically reviews the debates on HIP; the second discusses values and assumptions within Western art music that bear upon HIP; the third considers late twentieth-century cultural trends that influence or parallel HIP.

 After praising Taruskin, Butt takes issue with two of his ideas: "his desire to 'democratise' performance by catering to the needs and wishes of the audience, and his tendency to promote postmodernism as the answer to all modernism's ills" (p.
 19; the second topic is explored further in chapter 5, discussed below).
 Butt quotes Taruskin's statement that he is "glad to see increasing impatience with an excessively production-oriented system of values in classical music and the proper reassertion of consumer values (yes, audience response) as a stylistic regulator."5 To this, Butt objects that "most of the evidence he cites for this shift in priority concerns changes at the production level rather than a revolution on the consumers' side: pluralism in the concert scene, the breaking down of the walls between the 'high' and the 'low' in the field of classical composition.
 In other words, the shift is in the direction of that which Taruskin believes the audience should want rather than unequivocal evidence of the people's will at work" (p.
 19).